mariogsc12/RoboRescue_Challenge/README.md

 ## 📁 Repository Contents

 - `ros2_ws/`: ROS 2 package containing all source code.
-- `utils/`: Bash script to open three terminals and launch each node for optimal visualization.
 - `media/`: Video demonstrating the result.

 ---